peterpandayang/EventHandlingSystem/README.md

 potentially influence the performance of the system if there are also many 'write' operation to that map.
 My thought to solve this is that: we could build a queue to store the recent <condition + actions>
 and process it every 2 min(for example).
 In this way, the 'write' operation will not be blocked.
+There coula also have problem like the server is down.
+In this case, everytime the server is getting the information of storing something from the client, it will also write that piece of information to the disk.
+Next time when the server is recovered, it will load the data from the disk and update in the memory.

 D. How to run the system?<br />